 1. TITLE

-The Title of the Competition will be the ‘Sheriffs Cup’ Inter Fire and Rescue Service Competition.
+The Title of the Competition will be the ‘Sheriffs Cup’ Inter Fire Brigades Competition.

 2. AIMS AND OBJECTIVES